gthvn1/agame/README.md

 - and we install `dune` to manage the project
     - you can install others tools like `utop` or `ocaml-lsp-server`.
 - you also need to install the [raylib ocaml bindings](https://ocaml.org/p/raylib/0.5.1)
-    - automatically install dependencies: `opam depext raylib`
+    - automatically install dependencies if supported by your distro: `opam depext raylib`
     - and install raylib: `opam install raylib`

 # Running
-- we can run the project using `dune exec opong`
+- `dune exec opong`

 # Todo
 - [x] drawing the window